-• Delve into Suffolk’s prosperous past at the churches of Holy Trinity in Long Melford and St Peter & St Paul in Eye
+• Delve into Suffolk’s prosperous past at a variety of churches, including Holy Trinity in Long Melford

 • Encounter some hidden medieval treasures – from bench carvings to wall paintings – in less frequented churches